Sheldon Adelson, casino mogul and GOP power broker, dies

-LAS VEGAS (AP) — Sheldon Adelson, the billionaire mogul and power broker who built a casino empire spanning from Las Vegas to China and became a singular force in domestic and international politics has died after a long illness.
+LAS VEGAS (AP) — Sheldon Adelson, the billionaire mogul, Republican mega-donor and power broker who built a casino empire spanning from Las Vegas to China and became a singular force in domestic and international politics has died after a long illness.

-Miriam Adelson and the Las Vegas Sands Corp. both released statements confirming Adelson’s death.

 (0) comments